patrick-men/RaspberryPi_Stuff/weather_notification/README.md

 ~~I tried to read more than just two pieces of data to get a better overview of how the day's weather would look.
 To do this, I read more data from the .json and turned it into a graph.
 This is then sent to my phone with pushbullet.~~ Scrapped because push of pictures didn't work as intended

 ## Version 3
-In this version the data is read and converted into an ASCII-output, thus turning it into a simplified graph.
+In this version the data is read and converted into different types of output:
+- Temperature is shown as a sideways bar plot
+- Weather is shown with a corresponding icon and short description
+- Wind speeds are shown with a description as well as the value in m/s

 ![Output](output.png)